ocaml/v3.ocaml.org-rescript/.github/PULL_REQUEST_TEMPLATE/mockup_webpage.md

 * indicate relative paths that have changed
 * ensure the changes match between the vercel deployment and your local view

-* observe responsive behavior of page in tailwind playground
+* observe responsive behavior of component
 * inspect, understand css
-* created/updated redirect in next.config.js?
 * inspect html, look for basic accessibility rules and semantic tag use